CoderSales/Portfolio-Project-4/README.md

 ```
 Actions:
 Removed recently added code for django debug toolbar. (from INSTALLED_APPS and MIDDLEWARE)

+# Debugging
+## 1
+Unable to login as admin on local
+### Working towards solution
+Check django-admin version
+returned 4.1
+which was unexpected as 3.2 is in requirements.txt

+#### Aside
+For Django 4.1 need to add another csrf variable (CSRF_TRUSTED_ORIGINS) to settings.py
+with both the local app url (without trailing forwardslash) and heroku deployed app url (added with and without trailing forwardslash)
+### Fix
+pip install -r requirements.txt
+this reverted to django 3.2
+### Update
+Check re dependabot security update
+Enable dependabot updates in GitHub settings for repository.
+Check dependabot security update recommendations
+#### Fix
+Change django version from 3.2 to 3.2.14
+to patch critical vulnerability to sql injection.

+## 2
+Internal server error on heroku
+ran ```heroku logs --app your-thoughts-app```
+ModuleNotFoundError: debug toolbar
+### Fix:
+Remove debug_toolbar from urls.py
 # References
 - [django debug panel](https://github.com/recamshak/django-debug-panel)

 # Part 2 of 2: Stock Template for README.md